 Watercolor portrait of Ada Lovelace

 Are you into programming?
-Well, if you do, then you would probably know that Augusta Ada Lovelace is the first computer programmer in the history.
+Well, if you do, then you would probably know that Augusta Ada Lovelace is the first computer programmer in history.
 How she became one you ask?
 In June 1833, Lovelace met Charles Babbage through their mutual friend Mary Somerville.
 Later that month Babbage invited her to witness the prototype for his Difference Engine.